 Thus, a student applying to Georgetown with a GPA below 3.48 and an LSAT score above 168 would be considered a traditional splitter.
 Traditional splitter numbers can be a bit problematic because it’s difficult (and often impossible) to change your GPA quickly.

-Reverse Splitter: A reverse splitter is a person with a low LSAT score and a high GPA.
-This is initially more problematic because high GPAs are relatively common, and each school has a different grading curve, so a high GPA at one school may not be equal to a high GPA elsewhere.
-The good news is that you can now attempt the LSAT as many times as you need to reach your target score, so you can change this designation far more easily than if you are a traditional splitter.
+A reverse splitter is a person with a low LSAT score and a high GPA.
+This is initially more problematic.
+This is because high GPAs are relatively common, and each school has a different grading curve.
+So, a high GPA at one school may not be equal to a high GPA elsewhere.
+But, good news!
+You can attempt the LSAT as many times as you need to reach your target score.
+As a result, you can change this designation far more easily than if you are a traditional splitter.

-Super Splitter: A super splitter is a person with a very high differential in LSAT score and GPA (especially when compared to the 25/75 percentiles), such as a 178 LSAT score and a 2.1 GPA.
+This is someone with a very high differential in LSAT score and GPA (especially when compared to the 25/75 percentiles), such as a 178 LSAT score and a 2.1 GPA.

 An additional factor in the process is that some schools are splitter friendly and unfriendly: